 If you complete a placement year you'll only pay 20% of your usual tuition fee to Essex for that year.

 Our research covers a wide spectrum of biology – from the cell right through to communities and ecosystems.
-Key academic staff for this course include Dr Jonathan Worrall, who is researching new biotechnological applications of the antibiotic-producing actinobacterium Streptomycetes, and Dr Mike Hough, who is working on high-resolution structural biological methods (x-ray crystallography) to determine protein and enzyme structures.
+Key academic staff for this course include Dr Jonathan Worrall, who is researching new biotechnological applications of the antibiotic-producing actinobacterium Streptomycetes.
+The course director for BSc Biochemistry is Dr Brandon Reeder, who focuses on biochemical and biomedical based-research, particularly in the role of proteins in health and disease.

 Recent spending by our University has allowed for major refurbishment and expansion of our School of Life Sciences, including:

-You graduate ready to move into a wide variety of industrial and public sector environments, from the NHS to pharmaceuticals, forensic science, health and safety, teaching.
+You graduate ready to move into a wide variety of industrial and public sector careers, from the NHS to pharmaceuticals, forensic science, health and safety, teaching.

 Our students have gone on to work in a number of laboratory-based roles in the pharmaceutical and biotechnology industries, and in hospitals, clinics and healthcare companies.
 Others have gone on to work in sales, publishing and management, while others still have chosen to enhance their career opportunities by studying for MSc or PhD degrees.

-Biochemistry and biomedical science courses also provide the ideal background for entry onto postgraduate medicine programmes, and eight of our 2011 graduates obtained places at medical schools across the UK.
+Biochemistry and biomedical science courses also provide the ideal background for entry onto postgraduate medicine programmes, and many of our graduates have obtained places at medical schools across the UK.

 Other recent graduates have gone on to work for the following high profile organisations: